Photo Source: Hamed Saber - Flickr Creative Commons

 |Online Audio NT:||No|

-Although the vast majority of Persians now live either in Iran or in one of the nearby countries, small Persian communities can also be found in many Western nations around the world including Norway.
-Norwegian-Iranians (also known as Iranian Norwegians; or Persian Norwegian are Norwegians of Iranian descent.
+The vast majority of Persians now live either in Iran or in one of the nearby Middle Eastern countries.
+However, small Persian communities can also be found in other nations all over the globe, such as Germany.